Reggie Harding: Professional career

 During his stint with the Pistons, Harding was notorious for his casual attitude and misbehavior.
 He slept through practice sessions and missed a flight for a game against the Baltimore Bullets.
 In August 1965, Harding was charged with assault and battery against a Detroit policeman while contesting a parking ticket.
 Harding was suspended indefinitely by the NBA for "conduct detrimental to professional basketball" in September 1965.
 He was found guilty of the assault and battery charge in October 1965 and fined $2,000 by the Pistons, which was the highest fine in professional basketball history at the time.
 Harding ultimately missed the entirety of the 1965–66 NBA season.

 Harding's suspension was lifted by the NBA in September 1966, who were aware that Harding threatened to sue if he was not allowed to return.
 Harding signed a one-year contract with the Pistons that totalled $15,000, where his return was heralded as being that of the "world's tallest reformed delinquent".
 Pistons player-coach Dave DeBusschere was elated to have Harding return and considered him "at least the fifth best center" in professional basketball when he last played – after Wilt Chamberlain, Bill Russell, Walt Bellamy and Nate Thurmond.

 Harding was traded to the Chicago Bulls on October 2, 1967, for a third round pick in the 1968 NBA draft.
 He was waived by the Bulls in December 1967 after he was suspended for overstaying a leave granted to him to attend his adoptive mother's funeral.

 In January 1968, Harding signed with the Indiana Pacers of the American Basketball Association (ABA).
 He was regarded for his physical play and was once chased off the court during a game by Denver Nuggets player Byron Beck after he elbowed Beck in the mouth.
 Teammate Roger Brown said of Harding: "He was a clown but he had talent.
 He was really physical and mean ... but we couldn't keep him on the court".
 Pacers general manager Mike Storen asked Ollie Darden to serve as Harding's unofficial bodyguard; Darden fed Harding, lent him clothing and took him to games when he could be found.
 Harding was fined by the Pacers on multiple occasions for misconduct and was ultimately suspended throughout the playoffs after he stopped attending practice.
 Pacers player Jerry Harkness believed that the team had a "good chance" to be ABA champions if Harding was not suspended.
 Harding was waived by the Pacers at the end of the season.

 Personal issues and death

 Harding's basketball career was cut short by a number of personal problems.
 Harding was arrested 11 times, often struggled with drug addictions, and was rumored to carry a pistol in his gym bag.
-As a high school student, Harding allegedly raped Florence Ballard, a member of The Supremes, at knifepoint outside a Detroit ballroom in 1960.
+As a high school student, Harding raped Florence Ballard, a member of The Supremes, at knifepoint outside a Detroit ballroom in 1960.